 Over the coming years Feeding Birkenhead will focus on extending the life and reach of their food bank plus and fuel bank projects, ensuring that their school holiday meals and activities programme continues to be available to all children in the most deprived parts of Birkenhead, and sustaining regular supplies of food for school breakfast clubs.

-Citizens’ supermarket: A sub-group of Feeding Birkenhead is developing a model for a nonprofit Citizen’s Supermarket, which is set to launch in 2018.
-The non-profit food shop will utilise good quality surplus food supplies to enable individuals and families on low incomes to purchase food at heavily reduced prices.
+Citizens’ supermarket: A sub-group of Feeding Birkenhead has developed a nonprofit Citizen’s Supermarket.
+The non-profit food shop utilises good quality surplus food supplies to enable individuals and families on low incomes to purchase food at heavily reduced prices.

 Hot food for the homeless: In partnership with Wirral Council, Wirral Ways of Recovery, and YMCA Homeless, vouchers will be distributed to the homeless by a variety of professionals, entitling them to a hot meal at Nightingale’s café.